How To Increase Your Take Home Pay

 - Under 50: $23,500/year maximum

-If your employer offers a 50% or 100% match up to a percentage of salary, not contributing enough to capture the full match is leaving free money on the table.
-At $75,000 with a 3% match ($2,250), failing to contribute at least 3% costs you $2,250 in compensation you've already earned.
+If your employer offers any match — 50% or 100% up to a percentage of your salary — not contributing enough to capture the full match is leaving compensation you've already earned.
+At $75,000 with a 3% employer match ($2,250), contributing less than 3% yourself costs you $2,250 in free money every year.
+No other investment offers that kind of guaranteed instant return.

 - Tax savings: +$169/month